Walker Janek: Professional career

 Janek was selected by the Houston Astros in the first round with the 28th overall pick in the 2024 Major League Baseball draft.
 On July 26, 2024, Janek signed with the Astros on a $3.1 million contract.

 Janek was assigned to the Asheville Tourists of the High-A South Atlantic League to begin his professional career.
 Over 25 games, he hit .175 with one home run and 11 RBIs.
-He returned to Asheville to open the 2025 season.
+He returned to Asheville for the 2025 season.
+Across 92 games, Janek batted .263 with 12 home runs and 46 RBI.
+He opened the 2026 season with the Corpus Christi Hooks.
+In May, he was placed on the injured list with a lower-body injury.